-1.Estimation of Hardness of Water present in given water sample by EDTA method.
+1. Estimation of Hardness of Water present in given water sample by EDTA method.

-Determination of surface tension and viscosity.

-5.Estimation of Dissolved Oxygen present in given water sample by Winkler's method.

-8.Saponification/acid value of an oil.
+- 3. Determination of chloride content of water. - 4.
+Colligative properties using freezing point depression. - 5.
+Estimation of Dissolved Oxygen present in given water sample by Winkler's method. - 6.Potentiometry determination of Redox potentials and emfs. - 7.
+Synthesis of a polymer/drug. - 8.
+Saponification/acid value of an oil.